mwickman/pbyf/README.md

 returns an array of %K, which is used to calc the stochastic oscillator.
 Not sure if its useful for other things so it is a public method

 # New Array methods
-Some methods have been added to the Array class as well
+Some methods have been added to the Array class as well for using with your stock data
     macd(short, long)
 returns the Moving Average Convergence Divergence, using the exponential moving average of the data.
 This is set to using closing data by default if you leave out the column parameter.